Blobfolio/blob-common/blob-common/docs/FORM.md

 #### Return

-This function returns `FALSE` if the hash is invalid or less than the limit specified.
+This function returns `FALSE` if the hash is invalid or the form was submitted faster than the time specified.
 Otherwise it returns `TRUE`.

 #### Example